-Here’s our alphabetical list of the most popular astronomers, or contributors to astronomy, on the Famous Scientists website, ordered by surname.
+Here’s our alphabetical list of the most popular astronomers, or contributors to astronomy, astrophysics, or cosmology on the Famous Scientists website, ordered by surname.

 The iridium layer, dinosaur death by meteorite impact, and subatomic particle discoveries.